se-edu/learningresources/contents/java/JavaReflections.md

 setting that particular local `Field` instance to be accessible, not the actual `age` field itself.
 You can read more about it in this [StackOverflow question](http://stackoverflow.com/questions/10638826/java-reflection-impact-of-setaccessibletrue).

-#### A More advanced application
+#### A more advanced application

-You might have learnt from your Software Engineering module that the observer pattern can be used for objects that are interested to get notified if the state of another object is changed.
-The observer pattern is useful because you can avoid creating bidirectional dependencies between two unrelated objects that have no business talking to each other while allowing the objects to be notified of any changes in another object.
+You might have learnt from your Software Engineering module that the Observer pattern can be used for objects that are interested to get notified if the state of another object is changed.
+The Observer pattern is useful because you can avoid creating bidirectional dependencies between two unrelated objects that have no business talking to each other while allowing the objects to be notified of any changes in another object.

-One prime example of the implementation of the observer pattern is the Google Events bus used in [AddressBook Level 4](https://github.com/se-edu/addressbook-level4/)
+One prime example of the implementation of the Observer pattern is the Google Events bus used in [AddressBook Level 4](https://github.com/se-edu/addressbook-level4/)
 .The event bus uses reflections to observe all registered objects via `register` method for methods annotated with the `Subscribe` annotation.